core-wg/senml-etch/draft-ietf-core-senml-etch.md

 "name" and/or "base name" fields.
 The names are resolved by concatenating the base name with the name field as defined in {{RFC8428}}.

+A Fetch Pack MUST contain at least one Fetch Record.
+A Fetch Record MUST contain a name and/or a base name field.

 For example, to select the IPSO resources "5850" and "5851" from the example in {{intro}}, the following Fetch Pack can be used: